mattclarke/advent_of_code_25/README.md

 - If we say each shape takes up 9 squares then we can compare it to the total area and if it is less then we know it fits.
 Down to about 30 seconds.

 - Weirdly, just inputs that aren't clearly impossible gives the right answer - is this a fluke?
 Less than a second.
+- Nope, JP had the same thing.
+Always worth looking at the data before trying to implement something!